 You might want to send a postcard home from Dicksboro, Doodys Bottoms, Fartrim, Lousybush, or even Nobber - that'll guarantee a few titters and admonishing glances.
-But how about telling your ageing maiden aunt that you are now a fully paid up member of the Muff Diving Club, and have the t-shirt (as well as membership card) to prove it?
+But how about telling your aging maiden aunt that you are now a fully paid-up member of the Muff Diving Club, and have the t-shirt (as well as membership card) to prove it?
 And maybe bring her a bit of Effin Cheese as a souvenir?

 So check out the strangest place names in Irish, often not translated for obvious reasons.
 Or would you like the skipper of a tour boat to direct your gaze towards the Dead Man's Penis?

 Now for something completely different, yet closely related in theme - sex in Ireland, having it, as a tourist.
 If you got all excited by the stuff above, you may well be up for some hanky-panky during your travels.
 And not necessarily with the person(s) you are traveling with.

 So, to round off our short survey of nude and rude Ireland, here are some articles you should consider reading if you plan to be sexually active on an Irish vacation:

 The most important things a tourist might want to know about sex in Ireland can be found online.